 This is the news channel or media voice of Germany abroad.
 In the website’s topbar you’ll find 30 languages represented to browse most of the website.
 So, it is easy to navigate it in most cases even if you hardly know the language.
 And here you are with various options to learn it.
 Actually, if you scroll down the page just a bit you’ll come across an option in the sidebar on the right to choose a course even in your mother tongue showing: ‘Die Deutschkurse gibt es auch in Deiner Sprache”, and a window with alphabetical options to choose from.
 This page, then is available only in German.
 Therefore some background to orientate oneself is certainly helpful.

 Recommendable for the language learner is a free series of short episodes about Nico.
-Here you may start to choose your level.
+You may start to choose your level A1, A2, B1, B2.
 If you don’t know which one to choose you’ll find a placement test right on the same page.
 Nico experiences different situations in daily life.
 The clips are short, about 1-3 min long.
 There is a total of about 70 series.
 You may filter either by topics or levels.

 There is another series with 20 episodes about relevant know-how on Germany.
 It is called Deutschlandlabor.
 The clips are 5-6 min long and show real life in its various culturally relevant aspects.
 Another option on this page is to go directly by topics.
 This is especially useful if you practise for an exam and need to fresh up specific vocabulary.
-Check out this free related resource here.
-And if you’d like to test how good you actually are, read more about free language assessments here.
+Check out this free related resource of ‘Deutsche Welle‘.
+And if you’d like to test how good you actually are, read more about free language assessments.
 Go ahead.
 Study.
-Enjoy!
+Enjoy German language resources online!